tiffanyolw/remindme-web/_Docs/functionality.md

 # Functionality (for testing)

-## Landing Page
+## Landing Page ("/")
-- Nav bar contains log in and sign up links
+- Nav bar contains log in and sign up links if note logged in
-- Title link redirects to landing page
+- Redirects to Log In page if not logged in, redirects to Inventory page if logged in

 ## Login
 - Show error messages upon touch and not enter in fields